VoyVivika/VivikaShader/README.md

 The Divorce Shaders are a Suite of Shaders created by VoyVivika in Unity3D with the Amplify Shader Editor, it's designed to essentially be "Standard Shader with some more Bells and Whistles".
 I made these for my Personal Avatar after N3X15 told me to be part of the *"Not Using Poiyomi Gang."*
 ## Features
-- Light AudioLink Support (Optional)
+- AudioLink Support
+	- Emission Mask with 4 Colors that Represent each Band, the Colors Combine Together to Become White.
-- Vertex UV Tile Discard (Like Poiyomi)
+- Vertex UV Tile Discard
 - Rim Lighting
 ### MultiMap
 MultiMap is a Texture which contains multiple maps in 1